 Osteoarthritis (OA) has no cure and affects the lives of more than 500 million people worldwide with widespread individual, societal and economic consequences.
-Economic consequences pertain on one hand to health care utilisation and health care spending, OA is however also associated with relevant economic impact on the individual due to missed days at work, early retirement, and substantial out-of-pocket expenditures.
-Since OA primarily affects the elderly, females, patients with lower levels of education and socio-economic status and certain ethnicities, the associated economic risk hits already vulnerable populations.
-OA has long been underestimated in its impact; the disease negatively affects social functioning and ranks 7th for years lived with disability in people over 70 years.
-With its impact on activities of daily living, OA is a major risk factor for loss of independence.
-Additionally, OA is associated with increased mortality.

-Despite major research efforts and increasing insights into the mechanism, epidemiology, risk factors and natural history of OA, various development efforts over the years have failed to provide a diseasemodifying treatment.
-The epidemiology as well as clinical and biological insights strongly suggest the existence of several pheno- and endotypes of osteoarthritis; failure to account for those differences critically hampers progress in the field.
-The implementation of innovative approaches to stratify the patient population, predict the course of disease and define patient-relevant endpoints is specifically relevant in an ageing society with a high prevalence of obesity, metabolic syndrome, and multimorbidity.
+OA has long been underestimated in its impact; the disease negatively affects social functioning, daily activities and independence, ranks 7th for years lived with disability in people over 70 years and is associated with increased mortality.
+Various development efforts over the years have failed to provide a disease-modifying treatment.
+The epidemiology as well as clinical and biological insights strongly suggest the existence of several phenoand endotypes of osteoarthritis; failure to account for those differences critically hampers progress in the field.
+The implementation of innovative approaches to stratify the patient population, predict the course of disease and define patient-relevant endpoints is specifically relevant in an ageing society with a high prevalence of obesity, metabolic syndrome, and multi-morbidity.
 Furthermore, there is an increasing prevalence of post-traumatic secondary OA in relatively young individuals affected at the prime of their lives.
-First studies towards the clustering of patient groups and development of predictive models have been published suggesting the feasibility of these approaches.
-Bringing all those insights together requires the collaboration of experts from various fields and can only be achieved in the concerted action of a public-private partnership, including existing initiatives.